iharika/Responsive-Resume-Site/README.md

 # Responsive-Resume-Site

-Modified the basic resume page to be responvive for mobile, tablet and desktop screens.
+Modified the basic resume page to be responsive for mobile, tablet and desktop screens.